DXTimer/scrapy-cluster/README.md

 ## Branches

-The `master` branch of this repository contains the latest stable release code for `Scrapy Cluster 1.2.1`.
+The `main` branch of this repository contains the latest stable release code for `Scrapy Cluster 1.2.1`.

 The `dev` branch contains bleeding edge code and is currently working towards [Scrapy Cluster 1.3](https://github.com/istresearch/scrapy-cluster/milestone/3).
 Please note that not everything may be documented, finished, tested, or finalized but we are happy to help guide those who are interested.